dbos-inc/dbos-docs/docs/python/programming-guide.md

 INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
 ```

 To see that your application is working, visit this URL in your browser: [http://localhost:8000/greeting/Mike](http://localhost:8000/greeting/Mike).
 You should see the message `Thank you for being awesome, Mike!`.
-If you replace Mike with a different name, your application will greet that name instead.

 ## 2. Creating Database Tables

-Let's make a database table to record greetings.
+Now, let's make a database table to record greetings.
 We strongly recommend managing database tables using [schema migrations](https://en.wikipedia.org/wiki/Schema_migration).
 DBOS supports any Python database migration tool, but in this tutorial we'll use [Alembic](https://alembic.sqlalchemy.org/en/latest/).
 First, let's define our new table.